Trinh Van Quyet: Contribution

-Forbes has regarded FLC Group's incredible growth as "a rare story in the real estate sector" and considered Trinh Van Quyet as a role model in the new entrepreneur generation.
+Forbes has regarded FLC Group's incredible growth as "a rare story in the real estate sector" and considered Quyet as a role model in the new entrepreneur generation.

 "Last year, everyone is concerned if FLC Group can achieve what they promise.
 But this year, I see not a hint of worry.
 FLC Samson Beach & Golf Resort has greatly contributed to Thanh Hoa's tourism and the North Central Region," states Vice Chairperson of the Vietnamese National Assembly, Uong Chi Luu, at the inaugural ceremony of FLC Samson Beach & Golf Resort.

 Awards

-At the age of 41, as FLC Group Chairman and the General Director of SMiC Company, Trinh Van Quyet has received a series of awards from trusted organization and the government.
+At the age of 41, as FLC Group Chairman and the General Director of SMiC Company, Quyet has received a series of awards from trusted organization and the government.

 Scandals

 Violation of the Law on Securities

-From October 20th to October 24th 2017, Trinh Van Quyet, Chairman at the time, has sold 57 million of FLC Group's shares (Stock code: FLC) but did not report the sale to Vietnam's State Securities Commission (SSC) and the Ho Chi Minh City Stock Exchange (HoSE).
+From October 20 to October 24, 2017, Quyet, Chairman at the time, has sold 57 million of FLC Group's shares (Stock code: FLC) but did not report the sale to Vietnam's State Securities Commission (SSC) and the Ho Chi Minh City Stock Exchange (HoSE).
 The sale is conducted when FLC shares is at 7100-7700 VNĐ per share, with a combined value of more than 400 billion VNĐ.
 Right after the sale, FLC shares loses 10% of its value, dropping to 6500 VNĐ per share.

 On November 10, 2017, the SSC has issued Decision No.1039/QĐ-XPVPHC, fining Quyet on violations in the securities field and the stock market.
-According to Point b, Article 1, Section 3; Point g in Articles 4 and 6 of Decree No.108/2013/NĐ-CP, supplemented by Articles 1 and 35 of Section 1 in Decree No. 145/2016/NĐ-CP, Trinh Van Quyet is fined 65 million VNĐ.
-Simultaneously, the SSC has also decided to fine FLC Faros Construction JSC (Stock code: ROS), with Trinh Van Quyet also as chairman, 130 million VNĐ for the same violations.
+According to Point b, Article 1, Section 3; Point g in Articles 4 and 6 of Decree No.108/2013/NĐ-CP, supplemented by Articles 1 and 35 of Section 1 in Decree No. 145/2016/NĐ-CP, Quyet is fined 65 million VNĐ.
+Simultaneously, the SSC has also decided to fine FLC Faros Construction JSC (Stock code: ROS), with Quyet also as chairman, 130 million VNĐ for the same violations.

-On December 11, 2017, in Official dispatch No. 896 sending to then-Minister of Finance Dinh Tien Dung, the Vice President of the Vietnam Association of Financial Investors (VAFI) had accused Trinh Van Quyet of selling 57 million shares, which equals to 9% of FLC's charter capital, "under the radar" and pointed out that Mr. Quyet had not purchased any of the shares, had not acted on the previously discussed plans of himself purchasing 37 million shares with the General meeting of shareholders and the entire stock market.
-Therefore, according to the VAFI, Trinh Van Quyet has violated Articles 1 and 2 of Section 9 "Outlining prohibited actions" in the June 29th 2006 edition of the Law on Securities.
+On December 11, 2017, in Official dispatch No. 896 sending to then-Minister of Finance Dinh Tien Dung, the Vice President of the Vietnam Association of Financial Investors (VAFI) had accused Quyet of selling 57 million shares, which equals to 9% of FLC's charter capital, "under the radar" and pointed out that Quyet had not purchased any of the shares, had not acted on the previously discussed plans of himself purchasing 37 million shares with the General meeting of shareholders and the entire stock market.
+Therefore, according to the VAFI, Quyet has violated Articles 1 and 2 of Section 9 "Outlining prohibited actions" in the June 29th 2006 edition of the Law on Securities.

-Also during the time from October 20th to 24th, FLC Faros had sold 13.6 million of AMD Group Investment and Minerals JSC.
+Also during the time from October 20 to 24, FLC Faros had sold 13.6 million of AMD Group Investment and Minerals JSC.
 FLC Faros is considered an entity with ties to the AMD Group's CEO.